Gallanteg/NasrCity/content/personalized-lamps.md

 ## Get Started

 Ready to illuminate your space with a cool lithophane lamp?
-Visit our [shop](/shop) to start customizing your lamp today!

-## Contact Us

-If you have any questions or need further assistance, please don't hesitate to reach out to us.
-We're here to help!
+Send your info and the image in the section below.

 ### Contact Information